holadepo/docs/astro/cli/configure-cli.md

 2. Go to the [**Releases** page of the Astro CLI GitHub repository](https://github.com/astro-projects/astro-cli/releases).
 Based on the version of the CLI you want and your CPU architecture, download one of the `.zip` files available on this page.

-     For example, if you wanted to upgrade to v1.0.0 of the Astro CLI on a Windows machine with an AMD 64 architecture, you would download `astro_1.0.0-converged_windows_amd64.zip`.
+     For example, to upgrade to v1.0.0 of the Astro CLI on a Windows machine with an AMD 64 architecture, you download `astro_1.0.0-converged_windows_amd64.zip`.

-3. Run the following command to unzip the executable:
+3. If the `.zip` file does not automatically unzip, run the following command to unzip the executable:

     ```sh
     tar -xvzf .\astrocli.tar.gz